 Why is it that our favorite beverage says so much about us?
 Why are we so obsessed with what we drink and how we drink it?

 “Where there’s tea there’s hope.” — Arthur Wing Pinero

-That’s not to say that coffee is a bad thing.
-I can appreciate a coffee drinker’s “addiction” to the drink as I realize that it must be the same feeling that I get with tea, though you don’t think of a tea drinker’s addiction as a negative personality trait, besides the possibility of developing kidney stones (http://www.loyolamedicine.org/transplant/newswire/news/urologist-warns-iced-tea-can-contribute-painful-kidney-stones).
-It doesn’t have the reputation that coffee does.
+That’s not a crack against coffee drinkers.
+I can appreciate a coffee drinker’s “addiction” to the drink as I realize that it must be the same feeling that I get with tea.

 Every other week, a study sways the health effects of coffee one way or the other.
 Coffee drinkers are depicted as hyper, shaky people who need the drink to function.
 Tea drinkers seem to have dodged these negative depictions, apart from The Mad Hatter and The March Hare from Alice in Wonderland.